5 Powerful Steps to Meditate on the Word of God

 This book of the law shall not depart out of thy mouth; but thou shalt meditate therein day and night, that thou mayest observe to do according to all that is written therein: for then thou shalt make thy way prosperous, and then thou shalt have good success.

-If you are a Christian looking to learn how to meditate on God's word, look no further.
-Meditating on Scripture is a form of prayer which allows us to see God's revelations in our life.
-Biblical meditation is not about striving for "mindlessness" or "detachment from reality", but it's to pay attention to how God's love is a part of our everyday lives.
+If you are a Christian looking to learn how to meditate on God's Word, you are in the right place.
+Meditating on Scripture is a form of prayer that allows us to see God's revelations unfolding in our lives.
+Unlike practices that aim for "mindlessness" or "detachment from reality," biblical meditation is about paying attention—noticing how God's love weaves through our everyday experiences and drawing strength from His promises.
+If you're exploring different approaches, our guide on types of meditation can help you understand how Christian meditation stands apart.

 In the old Testament, there are two Hebrew words for meditation: hāgâ (Hebrew: הגה), which means to sigh, murmur, or meditate and sîḥâ (Hebrew: שיחה), which means to muse or rehearse in one's mind.
 The Bible mentions meditate or meditation 23 times, 19 times in the Book of Psalms alone.